 Rapid rewarming has its own risks.
-Swimmers that need assistance should be placed on the lower bench of the sauna to assure a more gradual rewarming.
+Swimmers that need assistance should be placed on the lower bench of the sauna to allow for a gradual rewarming.
 Someone must stay with them until they’re warmed.

 When to Call 911

-Many swimmers exiting the water after a long swim will be in some state of hypothermia.
-But there comes a time when professional help may be needed.
+Most swimmers exiting the water after a long swim will be in some state of hypothermia.
+Most cases can be managed at the club, but there comes a time when paramedics may be needed.